 Connect to Payment Gateway

 Cybersource can also be integrated with other third-party, vendor-provided applications if the vendors offer integration capability.
 Timelines, pricing and fees are dependent upon vendor and integration requirements.
-E-commerce merchants that connect to the WFPG are responsible for monitoring/maintaining that connection.
+E-commerce merchants that connect to Cybersource are responsible for monitoring/maintaining that connection.
 All connections must be fully documented and that documentation must be submitted to MS prior to the merchant's web store going live with processing the live transactions.

 Payment Gateway Features